DarthFlashyPants/sith-cache-warmer/README.md

         },

-Launch the report named "Growth of Walmart" in the defaul site.
+Launch the report named "Growth of Walmart" in the default site.
 The report is found at  /views/Sales/GrowthofWalmart on the Tableau Server.
-Use the :refresh=yes parameter
+Use the :refresh=yes parameter to force "latest and greatest" data to be acquired.

         {
            "reportName": "The Hello Viz",